 1. Encrypt your phone

 Use your phone's full disk encryption option to ensure that data cannot be accessed without the correct authentication.
 All mobile platforms have an encryption option, so take the time to find out how to activate this.
-Note that the data cannot be retrieved once encrypted if you forget the phone's password.
+If you forget the phone's password, the data cannot be retrieved once encrypted.

 2. Secure authentication